-- Proposal Summary: Short narrative that outlines the proposed project, including project objectives and anticipated impact. - Introduction to the Organization or Individual applying: A description of past and present operations, showing ability to carry out the program, including information on all previous grants from the State Department and/or U.S. government agencies as well as experience with and expertise in areas related to those described in the NOFO.
-You may use the attached Applicant Organization Information Survey form to provide this information (Available on Grants.gov). - Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed program is needed - Program Methods, Design, Activities, and Deliverables: The "goals" describe what the program is intended to achieve.
+- Proposal Summary: Short narrative that outlines the proposed project, including project objectives and anticipated impact. - Introduction to the Organization applying: A description of past and present operations, showing ability to carry out the program, including information on all previous grants from the State Department and/or U.S. government agencies as well as experience with and expertise in areas related to those described in the NOFO.
+You may use the attached Applicant Organization Information Survey form to provide this information (Attachment). - Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed program is needed. - Program Methods, Design, Activities, and Deliverables: The "goals" describe what the program is intended to achieve.
 The "objectives" refer to the intermediate accomplishments on the way to the goals.
 These should be achievable and measurable.
 Describe the program activities and how they will help achieve the objectives. - Proposed Project Schedule and Timeline: The proposed timeline for the program activities.
 Include the dates, times, and locations of planned activities and events. - Key Personnel: Names, titles, roles and experience/qualifications of key personnel involved in the program.
-What proportion of their time will be used in support of this program? - Project Partners: List the names and type of involvement of key partner organizations and sub-awardees (if applicable). - Future Funding or Sustainability Applicant's plan for continuing the program beyond the grant period, or the availability of other resources, if applicable. - Support of Equity and Underserved Communities: A description of how the applicant plans on incorporating principles of Diversity, Equity, Inclusion, and Accessibility (DEIA) and engaging underserved communities in their program's administration, design, and implementation.
-For more information, please reference section H. Post-Award Requirements and Administration. - Monitoring & Evaluation Plan: Proposals must include a draft Monitoring and Evaluation (M&E) Performance Monitoring Plan (PMP).
+What proportion of their time will be used in support of this program? - Project Partners: List the names and type of involvement of key partner organizations and sub-awardees (if applicable). - Future Funding or Sustainability Applicant's plan for continuing the program beyond the grant period, or the availability of other resources, if applicable. - Monitoring & Evaluation Plan: Proposals must include a draft Monitoring and Evaluation (M&E) Performance Monitoring Plan (PMP).
 The M&E PMP should show how applicants intend to measure and demonstrate progress towards the project's objectives and goals.
-This funding opportunity contains a template on Grants.gov that may be used to fulfill this requirement.
+This funding opportunity contains a template that may be used to fulfill this requirement.